rmgarnett/dbpedia_graph_extractor/README.md

         <http://dbpedia.org/ontology/Village>

-   These correspond to the types used to create the "populated places" dataset in the following paper:
+   These correspond to the types used to create the "populated places" datasets in the following paper:
    > Neumann, M., Garnett, R., and Kersting, K. Coinciding Walk
    > Kernels: Parallel Absorbing Random Walks for Learning with Graphs
    > and Few Labels.
 (2013).
 To appear in: Proceedings of the 5th